Pure-Storage-Solutions/terraform-portworx-on-vmware/README.md

 ## Prerequisites
 ## Deploy virtual machines on your Vcenter.
 Each Virtual Machine should have Minimum 8 cpu and 8 GB memory.
 Also should have at least a minimum of 3 disks: 1 for OS, 1 for KVDB and 1 or more disks for Portworx storage pools.
-This is tested with RHEL 8 and Vcenter should have a valid OS template for RHEL 8.
+This is tested with RHEL 8 and Vcenter should have a valid OS template for RHEL 8 with a valid RHEL8 yum repo configured.
 Following Vcneter information should be available to build the required VMs.
 - Vcenter name or IP
 - Vcenter Administrator user
 - VMware DC name